L&I Lawyers in Washington State

 Obtaining Legal Help for Your Washington Workers’ Compensation Benefit Claim

 Interpreting Washington’s workers’ compensation laws could be more complex than you might think; workers’ compensation laws change frequently and handling a viable workers’ compensation claim on your own can be difficult.
 At Palace Law, we have helped thousands of injured workers win their workers’ compensation claims.
 We are available 24 hours a day, 7 days a week to help you with your claim.
 At Palace Law, we possess more than 100 years of collective legal experience which can benefit your workers’ compensation claim.
-Don’t wait—contact Palace Law today for experienced assistance with your Washington workers’ compensation claim.
+Don’t wait—contact Palace Law in Tacoma today for experienced assistance with your Washington workers’ compensation claim.